cdiggins/heron-language/sandbox/notes.md

 In a way, we are creating a copy of the function.

 I'll have to be careful, because there could be some ambiguity.

+//==

+So: I need scopes to evaluate things.
+I will try my best.
+As we evaluate, we will potentially end up with a different set of definitions.

+HOWEVER, what if a function includes a function, which includes a function?

+Don't worry.
+Just do it.

+So the evaluator is merged with the ref finding.

+The whole type evaluator is merged up with finding the expressions and doing the pseudo-evaluation.

+I can use the scopes: some nodes have a scope.